temporalio/documentation/docs/typescript/how-to-define-activity-return-values-in-typescript.md

+---
+id: how-to-define-activity-return-values-in-typescript
+title: How to define Activity Return Values in Typescript
+sidebar_label: Define Activity Return Values
+description: Define Activity Return Values
+tags:
+  - developer-guide
+  - sdk
+  - typescript
+---

-To define Return Types in your Activity, retrieve an Activity from an _Activity Handle_ before you can call it.
-Import the types of the activities defined in `./activities`.
+Import the types of the Activities defined in `./activities`.
+You must first retrieve an Activity from an _Activity Handle_ before you can call it, then define Return Types in your Activity.

 ```typescript
 import type * as activities from './activities';